How to Care for Custom Printed and Embroidered Apparel

 Drying Your Custom Merchandise

-What NOT To Do
+| What To Do | What NOT To Do |

-If you opt to tumble dry your garments the heat from it could cause your print (whether it’s DTG, DTF, Screen Print or embroidery) to crack, peel or shrink which is not ideal.
+| The ideal way to dry your printed merch is to air dry in indirect sunlight.
+This method will help to avoid damaging the fabric and print altogether. | If you opt to tumble dry your garments, the heat from it could cause your print (whether it’s DTG, DTF, Screen Print or embroidery) to crack, peel or shrink, which is not ideal. |

-When it comes to sunlight we have to remember that the Australian sun is quite strong and will cause fabrics under typical conditions to fade instantly, so imagine what it could do to your prints!
-In other words, don’t leave your prints drying in direct sunlight as you will definitely notice colour fading.
+When it comes to sunlight, we have to remember that the Australian sun is quite strong and will cause fabrics under typical conditions to fade instantly, so imagine what it could do to your prints!
+In other words, don’t leave your prints drying in direct sunlight, as you will definitely notice colour fading.

 Ironing Your Custom Merchandise

-If you find yourself needing to iron your prints make sure to turn your garment inside out and adjust the iron to a gentle/low heat setting.
-Steaming will work in a similar fashion, always apply head on the reverse side of the print so that heat is not touching it directly.
+| If you find yourself needing to iron your prints, make sure to turn your garment inside out and adjust the iron to a gentle/low heat setting.
+Steaming will work in a similar fashion, always apply the head to the reverse side of the print so that heat is not touching it directly. | Do not iron or apply heat directly on your prints at a high setting as this will likely cause them to melt, crack or peel. |

 Storing Your Custom Merchandise

-What NOT To Do
+| What To Do | What NOT To Do |

-Don’t cram your printed merch into drawers and wardrobes as this will cause creasing along your design.
-Make sure that the garments are clean before you store them to avoid unwanted stains and odors.
-Using wire hangers or narrow hangers may also cause your garment to stretch in unwanted places.
+| Folding your garment along the seams of the edge of the print works best for storage, as this will prevent creasing in the print itself.
+If that is not possible, we do recommend hanging it on padded hangers or rolling it up!
+The methods that help to reduce the pressure on the print will work best in preserving it. | Don’t cram your printed merch into drawers and wardrobes, as this will cause creasing along your design.
+Make sure that the garments are clean before you store them to avoid unwanted stains and odours.
+Using wire hangers or narrow hangers may also cause your garment to stretch in unwanted places. |

 Enjoy Your Merch Longer!

 A little extra effort when it comes to maintaining the quality of your print will go a long way in helping it look fresh and new for years to come.
-Then, once it gets to the stage where it’s starting to feel worn you can enjoy its second life as a vintage style tee.
+Then, once it gets to the stage where it’s starting to feel worn, you can enjoy its second life as a vintage-style tee.

 There’s a common thought that pops into people’s minds when they start to think about custom printed merch.
-We find a fair few will mention screen printing straight off the bat though not everyone will know what it is, or how it differs from other print methods.
+We find a fair few will mention screen printing straight off the bat, though not everyone will know what it is, or how it differs from other print methods.